 DDR4 does offer some slight advantages in performance, although, for the majority of gamers, DDR3 and DDR4 won’t offer too much of a difference in terms of the quality of gameplay.
-As a rule, 2666 MHz RAM is fine for most, and generally you don’t have to go over more than 3000 MHz.
-Look for a low latency number and a fast clock speed for the speediest RAM.
+As a rule, 2666 MHz RAM is fine for most, and generally, you don’t have to go over more than 3000 MHz.
+When it comes to RAM speed in a computer look for a low latency number and a fast clock speed.

 How much RAM do I need?

 In order to answer this question, you’ll need to know what you plan to do with your PC, how long you’re going to keep it, and whether or not you’re able to upgrade it after purchasing.
 Adding more RAM won’t necessarily make your PC faster, it just allows you to do more at once.

 For some users, that might be the only need but if you’re looking for a faster computing experience, it might be time to build a custom PC that meets your specifications.